335. Fraudcast News

 – I kind of liked the bit with Homer on the phone (“Appear on your TV show?
 Tell our side of the story?
 You’ll see us there?
 Goodbye?
 Dial tone?”)

-– In the green room at the talk show, Homer instills some crazy advice to Bart (“To stay out of trouble, just say nothing.
+– In the green room at the talk show, Homer gives some crazy advice to Bart (“To stay out of trouble, just say nothing.
 Don’t rock the boat.
 Don’t even get in the boat.
 Just buy some ice cream and walk around the pier.
 But don’t go into the bathrooms, they’re filthy.”)
 Then later Marge cites the “don’t rock the boat” part as actual advice Homer gave that they could have heeded to avoid getting thrown in jail.
 What?

 – The Libertyville bits are kind of amusing, with the red, white and blue traffic lights and Apu blatantly referring to the current witch hunt.